elie111/JenkinsHW/README.md

 ### **Jenkins pipeline**

-* we created a jenkins declerative pipeline to automate the building and deployment process, we used a worker node to run the [script](https://github.com/elie111/JenkinsHW/blob/main/Jenkinsfile). and we connected the github account to jenkins, and added a Jenkinsfile to our repository and ran the script with the "pipeline script from SCM" option.
+* We created a jenkins declerative pipeline to automate the building and deployment process, we used a worker node to run the [script](https://github.com/elie111/JenkinsHW/blob/main/Jenkinsfile).
+  And we connected the github account to jenkins, and added a Jenkinsfile to our repository and ran the script with the "pipeline script from SCM" option.

 <p align="center" >
   <img src="/Images/workernode.png" alt="drawing" style="width:700px;"/>